The Hoolet's Nook

 Poetry Submission Note

-At THN, we’re drawn to poetry that hums beneath the surface, that are imagistic and subtle in voice.
+At THN, we’re drawn to poetry that hums beneath the surface, that is imagistic and subtle in voice.
 We love pieces that make us pause, that offer space for introspection—and that make us feel something.

 Haiku Note